Algerian Green Dam

-The Algerian Green Dam refers to a project initiated in Algeria in the 1960s to plant millions of trees to stop desertification; specifically, to stop the northward advancement of the Sahara Desert.
+The Algerian Green Dam (French Barrage vert) refers to a project initiated in Algeria in the 1960s to plant millions of trees to stop desertification, specifically to prevent the northward advancement of the Sahara Desert.

 The project has progressed and evolved through the 1970s, 80s, 90s, and into the 2000s.
+The green barrier is located in the pre-Saharan area in Algeria.
+It stretches between the Moroccan border in the West to the Tunisian border in the East, covering a total distance of approximately 1000 km.

-The green barrier is located in the pre-Saharan area in Algeria, it stretches between the Moroccan border in the West to the Tunisian border in the East (~ 1000 km in long), and between isohyets 300 mm in the North and 200 mm to the South of Algeria (~ 20 km in wide), covering a total area of ~ 3 Mha.
-The objective of this project is to recover the extent of the already existing forest to stop the sand expansion.
-Two types of vegetation were planted; Aleppo pine (Pinus halepensis), which grows easily in this region, and Alfa (Stipa tenacissima) (Benhizia et al. 2021).
+The barrier's width ranges from approximately 20 km between isohyets of 300 mm in the North and 200 mm in the South of Algeria.
+The project's objective is to recover the extent of the already existing forest to stop the sand expansion.
+Two types of vegetation were planted: Aleppo pine, which grows easily in this region, and Alfa.